-I have been asked to share the story of my mom; however, I don’t know how to tell her story without also telling my own story.
+I have been asked to share the story of my mom.
+However, I don’t know how to tell her story without also telling my own story.
 My parents were divorced when I was eight years old.
-My brother, our Chihuahua, Buttons, and I went back and forth between my parents’ houses for several years.
-My mom had a tenth grade education, and she found it hard to support herself and two children while working at fast-food restaurants and convenience stores.
+My brother, our Chihuahua, Buttons, and I went back and forth between my parents houses for several years.
+My mom had a 10th grade education and found it hard to support herself and two children while working at fast-food restaurants and convenience stores.
 She eventually ended up marrying the person that would become our worst nightmare.
-After their marriage, we moved into a small trailer in Omega, GA, with him and his four children.
+We moved into a small trailer in Omega, GA with him and his 4 children.

 I am pretty sure the beatings started immediately after we moved in with him.
 The first time he hit her was a slap across the face for “talking back” to him at the dinner table.
-The hitting continued to escalate into more serious “beatings” shortly afterwards.
+The hitting continued to escalate into more serious “beatings” shortly after that.
 One afternoon, while we (his four children, my brother, and I) were all playing in the backyard, he locked the back door (locking us outside).
-A few minutes later, I heard my mom begging him to “stop, Kenny” and “please don’t”.
+A few minutes later I heard my mom begging him to “stop, Kenny” and “please don’t”.
 Her screams stopped and he walked outside and threw a lit match on the ground.
-Without ever looking at any of us, he got into his truck and left.
-At that age (around ten), I did not understand what had just taken place.
-He had knocked my mom unconscious, poured gas around the bed, then walked outside and dropped a lit match; then he just drove away.
+Without ever looking at any of us he got in his truck and left.
+At that age (around 10), I did not understand what had just taken place.
+He had knocked my mom unconscious, poured gas around the bed and walked outside and dropped a lit match, and he just drove away.
 The match, thankfully, went out before it hit the ground and didn’t start a fire.
 My mom would have been burned while we were outside playing.

 My dad heard about the situation with mom’s husband and gained full custody of us, even Buttons.
-My brother and I lived with our dad, and we would spend school breaks and most of the summer with our mom.
-She lived in many different trailers, in many different trailer parks, all around Tifton/Fitzgerald, GA.
-The addresses changed often, although, unfortunately her situation never did.
+My brother and I lived with our dad and would spend school breaks and most of the summer with our mom.
+She lived in many different trailers, in different trailer parks all around Tifton/Fitzgerald, GA.
+The addresses changed often, unfortunately her situation never changed.

-Every time he would hurt her, he would soon be apologetic and try to make it up to her.
+Every time he would hurt her, he would soon be apologetic and try and make it up to her.
 He always told her how he would change, and how things would be different.
-Nothing ever changed; things only got worse.
-My mom loved animals, and someone gave her a Chihuahua, Skippy, for her birthday one year.
+Nothing ever changed, things only got worse.
+My mom loved animals, and someone gave her a Chihuahua for her birthday one year.
 Skippy was an entertaining little dog, and my mom’s protector.
 He would follow her everywhere she went, and I believe he kept her going on some of the darkest days she could have had.

-One summer, while I was visiting and my brother stayed with my dad, my mom did actually leave him, after the violence got to be more than I could take.
+One summer, while I was visiting and my brother stayed with my dad, my mom did actually leave him after the violence got to be more that I could take.
 He had hit/slapped/kicked her several nights in a row.
-The fourth night that I was there, he again came in and started pushing her around and yelling at her.
-He picked up Skippy, put him in the oven and closed the door.
+The fourth night, he again came in and started pushing her around and yelling at her.
+He picked up Skippy and put him in the oven and closed the door.
 Luckily, the pilot light was out or he would have killed him.
 I remember shaking; all I could do was shake and cry.
-The neighbor called 911, and three officers arrived to help.
-One of the officers put me in his car, gave me his jacket and talked to me until I calmed down.
+The neighbor called 911 and three officers arrived to help.
+One of the officers put me in his car and gave me his jacket and talked to me until I calmed down.
 The officers offered to take us to safety, knowing my mom had no transportation.
-The women’s shelter would not let my mom bring her Chihuahua, Skippy, so my mother and I, refusing to go and leave Skippy with an angry, abusive husband, ended up going to stay at a motel in the center of town.
+The women’s shelter would not let my mom bring her Chihuahua, Skippy.
+She refused to go and leave Skippy with an angry abusive husband, and we ended up going to stay at a motel in the center of town.
 The officer, knowing the motel didn’t allow pets, let me sit in the car with him and Skippy while my mom got a room key.
 We snuck Skippy into the room, and no one at the motel ever knew he was there.
 However, we could only scrape enough money together for one night.
-We were forced to return to the trailer and a calmer husband the next day.
+We returned to the trailer and a calmer husband the next day.
 Skippy was the smart one, he never trusted him.
 After that day, Skippy stayed away from him, but stayed closer to my mom.

 By this time, my brother and I were both married and had children of our own.
-I was living in Augusta, GA with my husband, Rodney, and our son, Jonathan (eleven), and daughter Morgan (four).
-My brother was living in Macon with his wife, Kelly, and their daughter, Mikayla who was three at the time.
+I was living in Augusta, GA with my husband, Paul, and our son, Kyle (11), and daughter Lee (4).
+My brother was living in Macon with his wife, and their daughter, who was 3 at the time.
 I had always felt this connection to my mom, and never more than the last few years of her life.
 We talked on the phone almost every day, and sometimes it was multiple times a day.
 My mom was awesome, brave, funny, loving, caring, understanding, and she was my best friend.

 On the night of September 28, 1998, she left work and arrived home around 11:00 p.m.
-She had rented a tiny, one bedroom trailer on the edge of town.
-My mom walked into her trailer, went to the bedroom and put her purse down, and then her estranged husband broke the lock on the front door and came in after her.
+She was living in a rented, tiny, one bedroom trailer on the edge of town.
+My mom walked in her trailer, went to the bedroom and put her purse down and her estranged husband broke the lock on the front door and came in after her.
 From the number of bruises, and the placement of the bruises, she truly fought for her life.
-Neighbors reported hearing her say, “Please don’t shoot me, Kenny!” several times.
-She managed to somehow head for the front door, and had her arm stretched out to the doorknob, when he shot her in the back with a .22 caliber rifle at almost point blank range.
+Neighbors reported hearing her say, “Please don’t shoot me, Kenny” several times.
+She managed to somehow head for the front door, and had her arm stretched out to the doorknob, when he shot her in the back with a 12 gauge shot gun at almost point blank range.
 That was the worst day of my life.

-It has been a little over fourteen years now, and there are still times that I can hardly believe this whole thing is not some nightmare.
-My children were in preschool and the sixth grade when my mom died.
-My daughter graduated from high school last year and my son will be getting married this fall.
+It has been a little over 15 years now and there are still time that I can hardly believe this whole thing is not some nightmare.
+My children were in preschool and 6th grade when my mom died.
+My daughter graduated from high school last year and my son was married this fall.
 They have missed out on knowing one of the most loving, caring, wonderful people to ever live.
 My brother committed suicide three years after my mom died, he had some other problems, but my mom’s death really broke him.
-My niece was three when my mom died; she does not remember my mom at all.
+My niece was three when my mom died, she does not remember my mom at all.

-I think about my mom every day, and miss her more the older I get.
+I think about my mom every day, and miss her more, the older I get.
 I know she loved me, and I know she knew that I loved her.
 There is really nothing that could ever take away the pain and sense of loss that has become a constant part of our lives.
-Everyone that I talk to, who knew my mom, tells me how very sweet she was.
-I believe them.
-She was the sweetest person I have ever met.
+Everyone that that I talk to, that knew my mom tells me how very sweet she was.
+I believe them, she was the sweetest person I have ever met.
 I hope I have made her proud of me, and I hope that, by sharing our story (or at least part of it), others will know they are not alone.